-This summer celebrate with us the countless opportunities to get outside and discover the length and breadth of the Loch Lomond & The Trossachs National Park.
+This autumn celebrate with us the countless opportunities to get outside and discover the length and breadth of the Loch Lomond & The Trossachs National Park.

 Grand mountains, ancient forests, breath-taking glens, unique historic sites and spectacular lochs are all waiting to be discovered.

-With 720 square miles of Scotland’s most stunning landscapes to explore, here are five ways you can enjoy Loch Lomond & The Trossachs National Park this summer:
+With 720 square miles of Scotland’s most stunning landscapes to explore, here are five ways you can enjoy Loch Lomond & The Trossachs National Park this autumn:

 Get off the beaten track for a day and discover the beautiful Cowal Peninsula, in the west of the National Park.
 Benmore Botanic Garden makes a fantastic start to the day.
 Be enchanted by a garden steeped in history and surrounded by dramatic scenery.
 Then head to the magically dark atmosphere of Puck’s Glen, a fairy glen named after Puck from a Midsummer’s Night Dream, before discovering Historic Kilmun.